BenjaminBurton/MicrosoftAzureResume-Backend/backend/README.md

 # Microsoft Azure Resume

-My Personal Azure Resume using resources found via tutorials, blogs and the Cloud Resume Challenge GuideBook
+My Personal Resume Built on Azure from scratch for (Backend) as part of the Cloud Resume Challenge by @forrest Brazeal

 ## Beginning Steps Backend
 -